till213/SkyDolly/src/Plugin/src/Export/IGCExport/doc/README.md

 The IGC format is (mostly) created by flight recorders in gliders.

-The format is described for the IGCImport plugin: [IGC File Format](../../../Import/IGCImport/doc/README.md)
+The format is described for the IGC import plugin: [IGC File Format](../../../Import/IgcImport/doc/README.md)